A Triumph of Surgery by Dr. James Herriot

 · Slowly, he started jumping and playing with other dogs, and soon became active and healthy.
 Mrs. Pumphrey used to send eggs and wine for Tricki’s sound health but Dr. Herriot didn’t give him any of them.
 Rather, he himself consused them as well as shared with his partner and friends.
 She also sent brandy for Tricki and Doctor relished this brandy at night.
 He was tempted to keep Tricki with him as a guest for long.

 · But, after fifteen days, taking a wise decision Mr. Herriot called Mrs. Pumphrey and asked her to take away Tricki as it was perfectly fine.
-As she reached the hospital in her car, Tricki made a happy leap in her lap and started licking her face and jumping over her.
+As she reached the hospital in her big black car, Tricki made a happy leap in her lap and started licking her face and jumping over her.
 All its beds and cushions, which remained unused, were returned to her.

 · Mrs. Pumphrey cried in happiness and thanked Dr. Herriot saying that it was ‘a triumph of surgery’.